yahia-ali-93/BMC-Installation-Doc/General/TCTL.md

 - before you begin `login to the cluster`.
 - to get the `<tms pod name>` variable run `oc get pods` and look for a pod that starts with **tms**
 - any mention of `<namespace>` refers to the **platform namespace**
-- The **RSSO URL** is the result of the command specified in the documentation **but you have to append /rsso to the end of the terminal result**

 ## Running the tool